 Whether you are riding with a friend, co-worker, or rideshare driver, the process for filing a claim as an injured passenger usually follows these steps:

-If you are worried about hurting your relationship with the driver (especially if they are a friend or family member), keep in mind that insurance companies typically pay out passenger injury claims in car accidents – not the individuals personally.
+If you worry about hurting your relationship with the driver, especially if they are a friend or family member, remember that insurance companies typically pay for passenger injury claims in car accidents, not the individuals involved.

-If you have been injured as a passenger in a car accident, you do not have to figure everything out on your own.
-The car accident attorneys at Abel Law Firm have helped injured Oklahomans for decades, standing up to insurance companies and getting results when it matters most.
+If a car accident has injured you as a passenger, you don’t have to navigate everything on your own.
+The Oklahoma car accident attorneys at Abel Law Firm have helped injured Oklahomans for decades, standing up to insurance companies and getting results when it matters most.

 To learn more about how we support injured passengers and others hurt in crashes, reach out to our team and schedule a free consultation.
-You can also reach us by phone at (405) 239-7046.
+You can also reach our law firm by phone at (405) 239-7046.
 Let us fight for your rights while you focus on recovery.

 If you have been in a truck accident in Oklahoma, you might wonder how investigations into these crashes work.
 Truck accident cases are not like regular car accidents – there is much more involved in figuring out what happened and who is responsible.
 That’s because commercial trucks are massive vehicles that follow strict regulations, and when something goes wrong, it can cause serious injuries or even fatalities.